What to Do with a Mezuzah After Fire or Flood Damage?

 Step 3: Arrange Inspection by a Qualified Magiah

 A magiah is a Torah scholar trained specifically in the laws and physical requirements of kosher Sifrei Torah, tefillin, and mezuzahs.
-A proper inspection involves examining the scroll under magnification, reviewing each letter against the detailed halachic requirements, and assessing the condition of the klaf itself.
+A proper inspection involves examining the scroll carefully, reviewing each letter against the detailed halachic requirements, and assessing the condition of the klaf itself.
 This is not something that can be done casually or by an untrained individual.

 Contact a reliable sofer or mezuzah provider promptly.
 The sooner the inspection is arranged, the sooner your home can return to full observance.